 COO Mapfre site

-The system consists in two computers, the first is the "Argus Station" located af Mapfre tower which is an old SGI O2 workstation; it stores the data only long enough until be transferred to the second computer ("Argus network system") that stores the data and makes it available to the user.
-Also, when required, sends the data back to a central Argus site for other users.
-The storage system is a PC running GNU/Linux connected to the Internet.
-Every daylight-hour the cameras of the Argus Station get one picture per second for a ten-minute period and after that 3 products snap (a snapshot image), timex (a mean of the 600 images acquired during first 10' of each hour) and var (a variance of the 600 images acquired during first 10' of each hour).
-The Argus Station is comunicated with ICM through a DSL connection.
+The system consists in two computers, the first is the "Sirena Station" located af Mapfre tower which is an Linux Ubuntu workstation; it stores the data only long enough until be transferred to the second computer ("Sirena network system") that stores the data and makes it available to the user.
+Also, when required, sends the data back to a central Sirena site for other users.
+The storage system is also a GNU/Linux with CentOS connected to the Internet.
+Every daylight-hour the cameras of the Sirena Station get one picture per second for a ten-minute period and after that 3 products snap (a snapshot image), timex (a mean of the 600 images acquired during first 10' of each hour) and var (a variance of the 600 images acquired during first 10' of each hour).
+The Sirena Station is comunicated with ICM through a DSL connection.
 The system components are:

 COO Castelldefels site